ebi-gene-expression-group/common/README.md

 * **ena.sh** contains functions for querying files in the ENA.
 * **fetchFASTQFromENA.sh** is a script for downloading all files for a library to a specified directory.

-To function an 'ena_credntials.sh' file must be placed in the checkout location for this repository, containing variable definitions like:
+To function, an 'ena_credentials.sh' file must be placed in the checkout location for this repository, containing variable definitions like:

 ```
 ENA_NODE=''